Preciousness: Pau Gasol Names Newborn Daughter ‘Elizabet Gianna Gasol’ In Honor Of Kobe Bryant’s Late Daughter GiGi

 The former Laker announced the birth of his and his wife’s first child — a girl that they’ve named after Gigi.
 He also made sure to reference what Kobe has become known as in the wake of his death … an awesome girl dad.

 Elisabet Gianna Gasol is a gorgeous name with one of the most heartfelt meanings possible.
-Every single day, Pau continues to make Kobe proud, especially attaching a small peice of him to the start of his #GirlDad journey.
+Every single day, Pau continues to make Kobe proud, especially attaching a small piece of him to the start of his #GirlDad journey.

 View this post on Instagram